-A class A issuer note acceleration notice, a class B issuer note acceleration notice and a class C issuer note acceleration notice are alone or together referred to in this prospectus as an "issuer note acceleration notice".
+A class A issuer note acceleration notice, a class B issuer note acceleration notice, a class M issuer note acceleration notice and a class C issuer note acceleration notice are alone or together referred to in this prospectus as an "issuer note acceleration notice".
 An issuer note acceleration notice is a written notice to the issuer and the security trustee declaring the issuer notes to be immediately due and payable.
 When it is given, all issuer notes will become immediately due and payable at their principal amount outstanding together with accrued interest without further action or formality.